mojtabamoaddab/zfshotter/README.md

 ## License

-This project is licensed under the GPL-3.0-or-later License - see the `LICENSE` file for details.
+This project is licensed under the GPL-3.0-or-later License - see the `COPYING` file for details.